oospina/spatial_transcriptomics_leptomeningeal_disease/README.md

-# Code repository for the analysis of Visium spatial transcriptomics data from melanoma leptomeningeal (LMM) and extra-cranial metastases
+# Analysis of spatial transcriptomics data from melanoma leptomeningeal (LMM) and extra-cranial metastases

 This repository contains scripts associated with the pre-print manuscript entitled: *Spatial transcriptomics analysis identifies a unique tumor-promoting function of the meningeal stroma in melanoma leptomeningeal disease*.
-The manuscript can be accessed [here](https://doi.org/xxxxxxxxxxxx).
+The manuscript can be accessed [here](https://www.biorxiv.org/content/10.1101/2023.12.18.572266v1).
 Data used in this code is stored in the Gene Expression Omnibus (GEO) under accession number (XXXXXXXXX).
 Whenever possible and/or relevant, intermediate or result files are included in this repository.
 Unix and R code was contributed by Oscar Ospina.